 Search related blog mentions here

-1 Info based on Purdue Field Crop Ext.
-Service recommendations.
-Thresholds for WCR in fresh or processed corn in Oregon have not been established.
+1 IMPORTANT: Thresholds are based on Purdue Field Crop Ext.
+Service recommendations, but have not yet been established for fresh or processed corn in Oregon.